 Electrotherapy is a very low direct current treatment for internal haemorrhoids requiring no bowel prep, no anaesthetic and no time off work.
 It is offered as a private outpatient procedure through a network of dedicated eXroid clinics.

-It was introduced to the UK in 2013, but has been used to provide over 150,000 treatments worldwide over the past 20 years, and more than 2,500 treatments in the UK.
-The eXroid treatment is approved by NICE for disease grades 1, 2 and 3. eXroid also offers treatments in the UK for grade 4 haemorrhoids since the US version was approved for all four grades of piles by the FDA, and grade 4 haemorrhoids have been successfully treated in the US and by eXroid in the UK.
-The reason treatment of grade 4 haemorrhoids is not currently recommended by NICE is that not enough clinical research has been done on the treatment of grade 4 haemorrhoids by the method used by eXroid.
+Electrotherapy was introduced to the UK in 2013, but has been used to provide over 150,000 treatments worldwide over the past 20 years, and more than 2,500 treatments in the UK.
+Electrotherapy was positively evaluated by NICE for disease grades 1, 2 and 3. eXroid also offers treatments in the UK for grade 4 haemorrhoids.
+The US version of electrotherapy was approved for all four grades of piles by the FDA, and grade 4 haemorrhoids have been successfully treated in the US and the UK.
+The reason treatment of grade 4 haemorrhoids is not currently recommended by NICE is that not enough clinical research had been done on the treatment of grade 4 haemorrhoids by electrotherapy.

 How It Works

 eXroid specialists utilise a single-use probe to gently apply a low direct current (up to 16mA) to the haemorrhoid.
 The probe is placed in direct contact with the base of the haemorrhoid, targeting the blood vessels which feed the haemorrhoid.
 No penetration of any kind is required.
 This causes a biochemical reaction within the vascular feeding vessels, releasing hydrogen gas and hydroxyl ions (2 H2O + 2e → H2 + 2 OH-).
 This creates a strong alkaline environment that causes a denaturation of protein, thrombosis of the capillary feeding vessels, and a chemical cauterization within the vascular feeding vessels of the haemorrhoid.
 This is not a heat treatment.